cincinmaker/card-transaction-analysis/README.md

 ## Card Transaction Risk & Reporting Analysis

-This project demonstrates how Python can be used to analyse large-scale financial transaction data and produce operational risk KPIs and management information for stakeholders.
+This project demonstrates how Python can be used to analyse large-scale (over 12m transactions) financial transaction data and produce operational risk KPIs and management information for stakeholders.

 ### Key Features
 - Analysed 100k+ card transactions using pandas